 B2, B5, and B20 are the ones among the most commonly used types of biodiesel fuels.
 Ideally, B5 and below is the safe zone.
 Anything between B6 – B20 will squeeze the service intervals since anything above B5 will likely cause more harm than benefit for your engine.

 Hearing knocking sounds is nothing new for seasoned car drivers.
 But what causes knocking from the engine is a question we should address first.
 The use of low octane fuels is the primary cause of engine knocking and can be severely damaging to the engine if the fuel quality is considerably lower than the recommended fuels.

 BMW recommends at least a RON 91 – 92 for use in their vehicles.
 With RON 91 – 92, BMW states that the engine may produce knocking sounds if the vehicle is started at high external temperature.
 This does not affect the engine life as per the BMW owner’s manual for the X3.

-The first generation of the BMW X3 (2004-2010) had five variants, including different engines.
+The first generation of the BMW X3 (2004-2010) had five variants, including different engines which also meant 5 different price variations depending on where you looked.
 The most fuel-efficient was the 2.0i variant that could achieve 31 mpg combined on a good day.
 The worst one was the 3.0i that could reach a combined high of 23.35 due to more power output drivers put to great use.